tcomert/react-s3-uploader-multipart/README.md

 This is a fork of [react-s3-uploader](https://github.com/odysseyscience/react-s3-uploader) that support using multipart uploading with [EvaporateJS](https://github.com/TTLabs/EvaporateJS).

+This is a fork of [react-s3-uploader-multipart by MRJCrunch with fixes for prop types](https://github.com/MRJCrunch/react-s3-uploader-multipart)

 Provides a `React` component that automatically uploads to an S3 Bucket.

 Install